carboclan/y3d-protocol/README.md

 ## Prequel

 Liquidity token holder is the Prometheus of the DeFi economy, they take the risk of [impermanent loss](https://medium.com/@pintail/uniswap-a-good-deal-for-liquidity-providers-104c0b6816f2), there will be no DeFi logos today without their help.
-In order to reward those who take the risk, we proposal a new protocol to reward all LP token holders, and by the way, make the liquidity market more stable. ;)
+In order to reward those who take the risk, we proposal a new protocol to reward all LP token holders, and by the way, we make the underlying market more liquid by make the liquidity token less liquid. ;)

 ## How it works?